LetsMesh/Site/README.md

         i.
 Do note that root is the default username so use whatever username you used
     b.
 You should be prompted into they mysql shell, and then create a database by using `CREATE DATABASE mesh;`
     c.
 Confirm your database is created with `SHOW DATABASES;`
-3. Open you pip environment is opened (with `pipenv shell`)
+3. make sure your pip environment is opened (with `pipenv shell`)
 4. Type in `python manage.py makemigrations`
     a.
 You will most likely be given warnings.
 Warnings are fine errors aren’t.
 Google your errors.
 5. Type in `python manage.py migrate`
     a.
 Similar to the previous step warnings are fine, errors aren’t.